BUSINESS ENERGY

 • Use timers and thermostats: Installing programmable thermostats allows you to control when your heating is switched on or off.
 You can also use timers to ensure heating and air conditioning only run when needed.

 • Check air conditioning settings: Air conditioning can be one of the highest energy consumers in commercial spaces.
 Ensure that it is turned off in meeting rooms or storage areas when not in use.
-Also, ensure that air conditioning in server rooms is set to the manufacturer's recommended settings.
+Also, ensure that the air conditioning in server rooms is set to the manufacturer's recommended settings.

 Install lighting sensors and reduce unnecessary lighting costs